-- Adapt the wording of the Law and interpretation in practice so that prohibited operations are explicitly prescribed as such, whereas all other activities are considered permitted. - Further relaxation of administrative requirements (e.g. delivering of documentation via e-mail instead in hard copy), and particularly switching to expost reporting of cross-border financial loans. - Continue the practice of publishing of opinions of state authorities in charge of forex operations, in particular NBS, for the consistency in application of regulations by all participants. - Reconsider the wide scope of NBS' discretion to restrict a resident from granting securities or guarantees in relation to foreign loans, especially in relation to regular foreign loans and further regulate the procedure in accordance with Article 23 of the Law and relevant bylaws.
-Additionally, the clear instructions are required regarding the type of securities for receivables collection that are to be obtained from non-residents in case of granting loans to a non-resident or providing guarantees and other type of securities under credit operations between non-residents. - Simplify the set-off rules from the Article 6 of the Law (and relevant by-laws) for all types of current and capital transactions and allow cash pooling between affiliated parties. - Reconsider Articles 7, 20 and 33 of the Law so that the transfer, payment and collection of receivables and debts are resolved adequately for all types of current and capital transactions. - Enable foreign inflows without prior notification to the bank, as currently envisaged by by-laws governing cash inflow and outflow with abroad, subject to condition (if necessary) for such notification to be made subsequently and electronically at certain time intervals, if possible, directly from the companies and not threw commercial banks (e.g. monthly, quarterly, etc.) For natural persons, enable automatic distribution of all inflows from abroad, ie without exceptions regarding the notification of the Bank on certain bases of inflow. - Further liberalisation of foreign deposit transactions of residents, especially for companies subject to project financing by foreign banks and international financial institutions.
+- Adapt the wording of the Law and interpretation in practice so that prohibited operations are explicitly prescribed as such, whereas all other activities are considered permitted. - Further relaxation of administrative requirements (e.g. delivering of documentation via e-mail instead in hard copy), and particularly switching to ex post reporting of cross-border financial loans.
+Enable foreign inflows without prior notification to the bank, as currently envisaged by by-laws governing cash inflow and outflow with abroad, subject to condition (if necessary) for such notification to be made subsequently and electronically at certain time intervals, if possible, directly from the companies and not through commercial banks (e.g., monthly, quarterly, etc.) For natural persons, enable automatic distribution of all inflows from abroad, i.e., without exceptions regarding the notification of the Bank on certain bases of inflow. - Continue the practice of publishing of opinions of state authorities in charge of forex operations, in particular NBS, for the consistency in application of regulations by all participants. - Reconsider the wide scope of NBS' discretion to restrict a resident from granting securities or guarantees in relation to foreign loans, especially in relation to regular foreign loans and further regulate the procedure in accordance with Article 23 of the Law and relevant bylaws.
+Additionally, the clear instructions are required regarding the type of securities for receivables collection that are to be obtained from non-residents in case of granting loans to a non-resident or providing guarantees and other type of securities under credit operations between non-residents. - Simplify the set-off rules from the Article 6 of the Law (and relevant by-laws) for all types of current and capital transactions and allow cash pooling between affiliated parties. - Reconsider Articles 7, 20 and 33 of the Law so that the transfer, payment and collection of receivables and debts are resolved adequately for all types of current and capital transactions. - Further liberalisation of foreign deposit transactions of residents, especially for companies subject to project financing by foreign banks and international financial institutions.